 Province/territory Data limitation Quebec The RN Workforce in Quebec declined between 2015 and 2016, impacting trending in other employment-related data elements.
 The overall decline in the Quebec RN Workforce can be attributed to a decline in employment among new graduates (those who graduated in 2015 or 2016) in addition to retirements of late-career nurses.
 The number of RNs in manager positions declined between 2012 and 2018.
 While part of this shift can be attributed to retirement of late-career nurses, movement of RNs from manager to staff nurse and other positions was also a factor.
 The number of RNs in manager positions increased between 2018 and 2019.
 Comparisons over time and with other provinces and territories should be made with caution.
-The 2020 and 2021 RN supply data for Quebec includes partial return-to-practice data.
+The 2020, 2021 and 2022 RN supply data for Quebec includes partial return-to-practice data.
 Ontario A new registration regulation requirement, called the Declaration of Practice, was introduced by the CNO for the 2014 registration year.
 With this new requirement, a member could renew in the General Class only if they had practised nursing in Ontario within the past 3 years, or had become registered or reinstated within the past 3 years.
 This change impacted the Ontario nursing supply in 2014 compared with the trends of previous years.
 Caution should be used when comparing data.
 The 2020 RN supply data for Ontario does not include return-to-practice data.
 The 2021 RN supply data for Ontario includes partial return-to-practice data.
 Only those who registered for COVID-19 Emergency Assignment Class for 2021 were included in the supply data.
+In 2022, the CNO did not put out a call for non-practising RNs to return to practice.
 Manitoba Employment data for NPs and RNs in Manitoba for 2019 and 2020 has been suppressed due to significant under-coverage as a result of voluntary reporting.
 The corresponding information for 2014 to 2018 should be used with caution, as it was also reported voluntarily and may also be understated.
 The supply counts, which include nurses eligible to practise, are not based on voluntary reporting.
 Manitoba does not provide the Location of Employment code.
 When determining secondary registrations that are removed from supply totals, the province of residence is used when employment location is unavailable.
 Therefore, RNs and NPs registered and working in Manitoba but residing in a neighbouring province or territory are not included in the Manitoba supply totals.
 This may affect comparability between Manitoba and other provinces and territories.
 As of 2021, CRNM no longer collects Workforce data for NPs and RNs.
-In 2021, Manitoba did not provide province/territory of practice data, which is used to determine secondary registrations.
+In 2021 and 2022, Manitoba did not provide province/territory of practice data, which is used to determine secondary registrations.
 As a result, secondary registrations were not removed from the Supply total.
-Comparisons between 2021 and earlier years, as well as comparison between Manitoba and other provinces/territories, should therefore be made with caution.
-The 2020 and 2021 RN return-to-practice data for Manitoba was not available.
+Comparisons between 2022 and earlier years, as well as comparisons between Manitoba and other provinces/territories, should therefore be made with caution.
+The 2020, 2021 and 2022 RN return-to-practice data for Manitoba was not available.